 Up next is the Counselling Agreement which we go over so everyone knows where they stand in terms of privacy, confidentiality and company policies.
-We each sign this document and get a copy to keep.
+After any questions, you sign the document and we each get a copy to keep.

 What comes next is…

-Then we’ll complete a family tree, again, where relevant.
-We include partner, children, parents, siblings, aunties and uncles and grandparents.
+Then we’ll complete a family tree diagram.
+We can include partner, children, parents, siblings, aunties and uncles, grandparents or anyone else relevant to your story.
 This helps to create more of a picture of exactly where you come from, what your background is and where you sit in the family.
 Later on it can also help to work out where certain behaviours, beliefs and expectations have possibly come from.
 Of course it also helps us remember who people are when you’re talking about them!

 One, a Q&A session where you can ask anything!
 This might include questions about your therapist (qualifications, style of working etc) or it might be something about the counselling process itself.
 In the past people have asked about how many sessions they’ll need… that is definitely a conversation we can have.